petershin/liferay-learn/docs/analytics-cloud/latest/en/reference/metrics-description.md

 ## Forms - Abandonment

 Abandonment is the percentage rate of individuals who left a form without submitting it.
-For a given time range, the rate is calculated as,
+For a given time range, the rate is calculated as

 ```
 (Total number of individuals who viewed a form without submitting) ÷ (The total number of individuals who viewed the form) * 100